Shashi Bhusan Behera: Early life and education

-Shashi Bhusan fondly called as "Mantu" by his mother was born on 12 Feb 1953 to Madhusudan Behera and Harshamani Behera of village Nuapatna.
-Born at Jobra, Cuttack, Shashi's first school was his Patitapaban School, Jobra where he received his elementary education later he shifted to Nuapatna where he received his Secondary Education at Banguari High School.
+Shashi Behera, fondly called "Mantu" by his mother, was born on 12 Feb 1953 to Madhusudan Behera and Harshamani Behera of Nuapatna.
+Born at Jobra, Cuttack, Behera received his elementary education at Jobra Patitapaban School, later he shifted to Nuapatna where he received his Secondary Education at Banguari High School.
 Upon passing the 10th Examination (which then was 11th Class Examination) he was admitted to Ravenshaw University for further higher education.
-Not a student with excellent scores but definitely a brilliant one with a vision.
-In a short span of time his leadership attracted many and he was regarded and respected by many of his fellow mates, who would look up to him for suggestions.
+During his early days of university he was attracted to the social justice movement, especially working for the development of fishers and the labourers of different fields and getting them to the mainstream of society.